zylyehuo/zylyehuo/README.md

 ---

 🌱 I am a master at the Faculty of Robot Science and Engineering, Northeastern University (NEU), supervised by Prof. [Zheng Fang](http://faculty.neu.edu.cn/fangzheng/zh_CN/index/55328/list/index.htm)
-🤔 Focus on Robotics and Machine Learning.
+🤔 Focus on Robotics and Navigation.
 Still exploring...
-😄 Like drone and programming
+😄 Like programming and bodybuilding
 ✨ I’m currently learning everything...

 **:) Hoping to do some meaningful research!**